fisherynwa/multi_pfa/README.txt

     adjPvalue - The dependency-adjusted p-values.

-    FDP -       The obtained FDP(t) results for the respected logit pair.
+    FDP -       The obtained FDP(t) results for the respective logit pair.

     Zvalue -    The Z-statistics, i.e., the standardized marginal estimates for this logit.